Jos Plateau State, Nigeria Travel Guide

 Clearly convey your dietary needs to the waitstaff.

-Learn "babu nama" (no meat) and "babu kifi" (no fish).
+Learn "babu nama" (without meat) and "babu kifi" (no fish).
 Locals appreciate the effort.

 Carry a Translation card if your dietary needs are complex.

-Opt for freshly prepared, simple dishes where ingredients are visible.
+Opt for cooked to order, simple dishes where ingredients can be seen.

 Given the significant Muslim population, beef, chicken, and goat meat are generally Halal.
 Many local eateries serve Halal-friendly options.